sb2bg/marionette/README.md

 | HTTP over `std.Io.net`             | `lalinsky/dusty`      |
 | Queue protocol and process restart | `g41797/beanstalkz`   |

-These campaigns have produced both positive robustness results and characterized external bugs.
+These campaigns have validated robust behavior and uncovered confirmed bugs in real third-party code.
 The [findings ledger](FOUND_BUGS.md) distinguishes confirmed system-under-test bugs from simulator boundaries and harness/model mistakes.

 ## Status

 Marionette is alpha software.
 It is a `0.x` release with no API stability guarantee before 1.0.

 The simulator covers deliberate subsets of `std.Io`, it is not syscall interception and cannot make arbitrary nondeterministic code deterministic.
 It